 Cloud Makes Security More Affordable for Smaller Companies

-Cloud computing presents its share of risks that concern infosec professionals.
-At the same time, the cloud billing model offers a major security benefit to small and medium-sized businesses (SMBs) by making security more affordable for them.
+When I first wrote this article, cloud computing was still an emerging model that presented its share of risks that concerned cybersecurity professionals.
+At the same time, I saw that the cloud billing model offered a major security benefit to small and medium-sized businesses (SMBs) by making security more affordable for them.
+That thesis has played out even more dramatically than I expected.

 Pricing Enterprise Security Products

-Historically, enterprise security products have been expensive.
+Enterprise security products have historically been expensive.
 (I wrote earlier how vendors can use low price as a competitive advantage.)
-In particular, the initial purchase and setup price—the capital expenditure (capex)—has prevented SMBs from deploying more than the bare essential security tools, say network firewalls and anti-virus.
+In particular, the initial purchase and setup price—the capital expenditure (capex)—has prevented SMBs from deploying more than the bare essential security tools, say network firewalls and antivirus.
 Adopting other security technologies, such as those mandated by PCI Data Security Standard, has been a significant financial burden.

 Pricing a product usually involves extracting the maximum possible amount that the customer is willing and able to pay.
 This is why vendors often employ price discrimination practices.
 For example, the vendor might offer a full-featured version of the product at a high price for customers who value the features and can afford them.
 The vendor might also offer a lightweight version at a lower price; this allows the company to capture the portion of the market that’s comprised of the customers who cannot justify or afford the higher expense.